schwollie/paper-20-extension/Readme.md

 ### Execution

-The models can be executed by running the notebook or alternatively by running 'experiment1/runAll.sh' as described in 'experiment1/Readme.md'.
+The models can be executed by running the notebook or alternatively by running 'experiment1/runAll.sh' or 'experiment1/runExtension.sh' as described in 'experiment1/Readme.md'.